piedar/perfdata/readme.md

 But `perf record --branch-filter 'any,u'` makes massive dumps of data - about 10 GiB per hour or even more with `--freq=max`.
 Compression can save space, but of course this adds more CPU overhead.
-Even better, we can use an event filter like `--event=br_inst_retired.all_branches` to reduce the amount of data being gathered and processed.
+Even better, we can use an event filter like `--event=branches` to reduce the amount of data being gathered and processed.

 Once the raw data is recorded it has to be summarized in a format a compiler can understand.